Manila Police District: As MPD to Present

+When the Manila Police District (MPD) SWAT team arrived, Mendoza declared in a radio interview with DZXL that he would kill the passengers if the SWAT team did not leave.
+His brother, SPO2 Gregorio Mendoza, walked out after trying to negotiate with him.
+He urged Mendoza to surrender peacefully.
+Gregorio Mendoza was then arrested for breaching the exclusion zone while carrying a gun, as he did not have the MPD's approval to assist in the negotiations.

+Mendoza became agitated when he witnessed live coverage of his brother's arrest from the bus television.
+Reports indicated that Mendoza fired warning shots as he saw his brother being carried away.
+Mendoza demanded that the police release his brother, or else he would start executing hostages, and a few minutes later claimed on live radio that he had, indeed, already shot two hostages.

+The SWAT team started to surround the bus at 7:37 pm.
+The team failed to enter the bus for nearly an hour.
+Initial attempts to break the shatter-resistant Plexiglass windows with a sledgehammer failed.
+At 7:45 pm, a rope was tied to the front doors of the bus, which snapped when they attempted to pull the door open.

+After running out of choices, they threw two canisters of tear gas inside and Mendoza stepped out of the bus.
+Snipers, who had taken positions earlier in the day, ultimately shot Mendoza in the head as he went to exit the bus, killing him instantly and causing his body to hang part way out the window of the bus door.
+By that time, as a thunderstorm dumped rain on the area, however, four more hostages were confirmed dead, while only six hostages were confirmed alive and not seriously injured.

 Anniversary commemoration

 The anniversary of the Manila police force was celebrated on July 31 until the early 1980s when records showed that it was actually on January 9.

 The issue of changing the foundation date began when Brig.
 Gen. James Barbers, then WPD superintendent, had read the 1933 book Philippine Police System and Its Problems, called Miguel Parungao, historian and curator of the Manila Metropolitan Police Museum, who was able to confirm the information by finding the document of Act No. 70.
 It also confirmed the fact that MacArthur, not Curry, was the first Manila police chief.

 This was eventually resolved by top law enforcement officials when WPD, under the leadership of P/Brig.
 Gen. Narciso Cabrera, observed for the first time the actual foundation on January 9, 1983.

 Organization

-Manila Police District Headquarters in Ermita.

 The MPD is organized into eleven (11) police stations and several district support units:

 MPD Director - P/CSUPT ISAGANI F GENABE PNP supervises the security operations during the 2013 Philippine Bar Examination.

 DOT Secretary Alberto Lim turns over to PSRINSP Jovan Sicat twenty (20) bikes for the use of the Manila Police District Tourist Police.